Classroom photo

 Course Logistics: You will learn more about the host institution’s policies and expectations during on-site orientation.

-Class Schedule: Information on course offerings will be made available in April 2025.
-You will receive your finalized class schedule when you arrive in Italy during student orientation.
+Class Schedule: Students can view the 2026 course offerings by visiting the N.U.in Program Curriculum page.
+Please be aware that course offerings are subject to change.
+You will receive your finalized class schedule when you arrive in Italy during on-site student orientation in Rome.

 Textbooks: We recommend waiting until you are on-site to purchase any textbooks, so that you can review requirements as listed in your course syllabi.